Blaire White: Early life

-White described feeling gender dysphoria from a young age, saying, "my earliest memories were those of gender dysphoria: feeling uncomfortable in my skin and incapable of meeting male ideals".
-When she was 20 years old, she came out as transgender to her family and friends and began feminizing hormone therapy in 2015.
+White described experiencing gender dysphoria from a young age, saying, "my earliest memories were those of gender dysphoria: feeling uncomfortable in my skin and incapable of meeting male ideals."
+At 20 years old, she came out as transgender to her family and friends and began feminizing hormone therapy in 2015.

-While studying computer science at California State University, Chico, White appeared on a friend's live stream where commenters encouraged her to start a YouTube channel of her own.
-Prior to starting on YouTube, she was a self-described "social justice warrior" and held liberal political views, but stated her beliefs changed after starting college.
+While studying computer science at California State University, Chico, White appeared on a friend's Youtube live stream, and commenters encouraged her to start her own account.
+Prior to starting on YouTube, she was a self-described "social justice warrior" and held liberal political views but stated her beliefs changed after starting college.

 YouTube career

 While studying at college in December 2015, White began posting anti-feminist political videos to YouTube.
 White later dropped out of college to continue making videos discussing gender politics as well as lifestyle vlogs that documented her own gender transition.

 Her YouTube channel has been the setting for many of her public debates with public figures such as Ben Shapiro, ContraPoints, and Onision.
-She became the first openly transgender woman to be featured in Penthouse Magazine in 2018.
+She became the first openly transgender woman to be featured in Penthouse in 2018.

 In February 2017, White was banned from social networking platform Facebook for 30 days, drawing complaints from her supporters.
 Her account was reinstated shortly afterwards, and Facebook said the ban was an error.
-That same year, White began uploading videos about her personal life, including about her gender affirming surgeries.
+That same year, White began uploading videos about her personal life, including about her gender-affirming surgeries.

 On November 11, 2017, White and her boyfriend filmed a video in which they wore hats bearing the Trump slogan "Make America Great Again" and attended an anti-Trump protest on Hollywood Boulevard.
 In the video, she claims to have been assaulted twice, had her nail ripped off, and had a drink thrown in her face.
 Police said that White and her boyfriend began the altercation when they crossed a divider between pro- and anti-Trump protesters.

 In 2018, she told Penthouse that she had had to contact the Federal Bureau of Investigation as a result of backlash.

-In August 2019, White hosted a debate with transgender activist Jessica Yaniv centered around Yaniv's human rights complaint.
+In August 2019, White hosted a debate with transgender activist Jessica Yaniv centered around Yaniv's human rights complaint regarding a genital waxing incident.
 During the debate, Yaniv brandished a taser on camera, resulting in her arrest in Canada.